 Within the caste system, not all mixed-blood people were equal.
 Their legal and social status depended on their exact ethnic make-up.
-For example, someone with a white parent and an Indigenous one was a Mestizo.
+For example, someone with a white parent and an Indigenous one was called a Mestizo.

-Mestizos were the luckiest.
+Among the castes, Mestizos were the luckiest.
 They could sometimes hold low-entry positions in the church and military.
 That is, they could be priests and soldiers.
 But they could hold no middle positions.
 And they were banned from the government, universities, and most other institutions.

 People who had a white and a black parent, mulattoes, fared worst.
 They had even fewer rights, were not accepted as priests, and they could be enslaved, like their black parent.

 Spaniards called themselves “People of reason.”
-Needless to say, the other races were considered “people without reason.”
+Needless to say, the other races were considered “People without reason.”
 So, in general terms, the more ‘unreasonable’ blood a person had, the fewer rights they had, the more taxes they paid, the more forced labor they could be subjected to, etc.

 And at the bottom of the pyramid